Summit members who ride with power meters can start training more intelligently with advanced power training analysis.

-- Intensity: Intensity is Strava’s way of showing how difficult a ride was.
+- Intensity is Strava’s way of showing how difficult a ride was.
 Strava looks at your Weighted Average Power for the ride and compares it to your FTP.
-For example, if your Weighted Average Power is 225W and your FTP 300W, then your Intensity would be at 75%.
+For example, if your Weighted Average Power is 225W and your FTP is 300W, then your Intensity would be at 75%.

-- Power Distribution by Power Zones: While the Power Curve shows your best efforts for given periods of time, Power Zone charts take each 1 second of power from your ride and distributes it by training zone based on your FTP.
+- Power Distribution by Power Zones: While the Power Curve shows your best efforts for given periods of time, Power Zone charts take each one second of power from your ride and distributes it by training zone based on your FTP.

-- Power Distribution by 25W Increments: Similar to the Power Distribution by Power Zones, the Power Distribution by 25W Increments simply puts each 1 second of power into a 25W training zone from 0 to the highest power output on the ride.
+- Power Distribution by 25W Increments: Similar to the Power Distribution by Power Zones, the Power Distribution by 25W Increments simply puts each one second of power into a 25W training zone from 0 to the highest power output on the ride.